xrootd/xrootd-website/_posts/2013-02-25-migration_warning_3_3_0.md

 ---
 layout: default
-title:  Warning for sites using PROOF & ROOT upgrading to 3.3.0
+title:  Warning for sites using PROOF and ROOT upgrading to 3.3.0
 ---

 Warning for sites using PROOF upgrading to 3.3.0